abentley/oaf/README.md

 Oaf is in its early days, so binaries are provided for only x86-64.

 It is written in the Rust language, so you'll need a copy of the Rust toolchain to install from source.

+Before installing from source, ensure you have the OpenSSL headers installed.
+For example, `libssl-dev` on Ubuntu or `openssl-devel` on Fedora.

-The easiest way to do that is:
-`cargo install --locked oaf`.
+The easiest way to install from source is: `cargo install --locked oaf`.
 This will install the latest published version.

 Git must be installed for Oaf to function.
 Oaf is typically tested with Git 2.25.x